tomsnunes/CodeScoop/README.md

 ## Multi-connection downloads with `aria2`

-Scoop can utilize [`aria2`](https://github.com/aria2/aria2) to use multi-connection downloads.
-Simply install `aria2` through Scoop and it will be used for all downloads afterward.
+CodeScoop can utilize [`aria2`](https://github.com/aria2/aria2) to use multi-connection downloads.
+Simply install `aria2` through CodeScoop and it will be used for all downloads afterward.

 ```powershell
 scoop install aria2